 The ground conditions at the test site shall be investigated thoroughly.
 The depth of borings or field tests shall be sufficient to ascertain the nature of the ground both around and beneath the pile tip.
 It shall include all strata likely to contribute significantly to pile deformation behaviour, at least 5 times the diameter beneath the pile tip, unless sound rock or very hard soil is found at a lesser depth.

-The method used for installation of the test piles shall be fully documented in accordance with section 5.4.6.4.
+The method used for installation of the test piles shall be fully documented in accordance with item 5.4.6.4.

 c) Working Piles